Meth Addiction Treatment in Florida

 • Financial trouble due to seeking meth

-Health Effects of Meth Abuse
+Health Effects Associated with Meth Abuse

 Because meth is such a potent chemical drug, it can have devastating side effects.
 Using too much meth at once can cause an overdose, which can result in a heart attack, stroke or kidney failure.
 Those who inject meth have an increased risk of contracting diseases such as HIV, hepatitis B and hepatitis C. The abuse of meth also causes users to lose their teeth at an abnormally quick rate, a condition known as meth mouth, regardless of the route of administration.